ACT Research maintained its view that truckload and intermodal contract rates will fall this year due to overcapacity and weak freight demand.

 Tim Denoyer, ACT Research’s vice president and senior analyst, commented, “It’s a good news/bad news report this month.
 The bad news is we’re in a freight recession and the factors we focus on tell us spot rates are headed still lower near-term, but that’s been going on for a while.
 The good news is that for the first time this cycle, we see evidence on the horizon for an eventual bottoming and upturn in spot truckload rates, thanks to low new truck orders and improving capital discipline from the trucking industry.”

-Denoyer added, “The Truckload Rate Gauge remains in a significant excess capacity position, favoring shippers.
-But based on our expectation for a decline in U.S. Class 8 tractor build rates later in the year, the supply side should begin to bring it a little more into balance.”
+Denoyer added, “The Truckload Rate Gauge is currently signaling significant overcapacity, favoring shippers in rate negotiations.
+But based on our expectation for a decline in U.S. Class 8 tractor build rates later in the year, the supply side should begin to improve.”

 The Truckload Rate Gauge is ACT’s measure of industry supply/demand, balancing changes in the number of active trucks and the amount of available freight.
-The Current Gauge gives a directional feel for spot today and contract in about six months, and the Six-Months-Out Gauge sees spot in six months and contract in about a year.
+The “Current” gauge provides a directional feel for spot today and contract in about six months, and the “Six Months Out” gauge comments about spot in six months and contract in about a year.

 There is no doubt you’re aware that California, the bastion of financial rules and regulations (and my home state), has once again enacted legislation affecting equipment leasing and finance.
 And because it is the country’s most populous state and largest... read more

 As we continue to navigate the COVID-19 pandemic, many smaller equipment finance companies may not have access to the same level of information upon which larger industry players rely.
 Our guest editors suggested we ask several Monitor 100 companies to... read more